About our hearing assessments

 If you find it hard to understand conversations, need to concentrate more when people speak, or are avoiding social interactions, you may be experiencing a hearing loss.
 Many justify this by saying "people mumble" or that "they just need to focus more".
 But these are usually the early signs.

-Accepting hearing loss can be an emotional journey, especially when we are active in other areas of life, and often associate hearing loss with aging.
-At Southern Hearing Excellence, we cater to individuals at various stages of this journey by providing a range of assessments.
+Accepting hearing loss can be an emotional journey, especially when we are still active in our lives, and we associate hearing loss with aging.
+At Southern Hearing Excellence, we cater to individuals at various stages of this journey.
 For those unsure about needing hearing aids, we offer a free, no-obligation Hearing Checkup to evaluate your hearing and discuss your options—perfect for a casual chat about your hearing.

 If you suspect hearing loss and are ready for testing, we offer both a Standard and Comprehensive Hearing Assessment.
-These assessments evaluate your hearing thresholds through Pure Tone Audiometry and include additional tests for your eardrum's integrity, middle ear function, and live speech testing.
-This helps us determine if you have hearing loss, and if so, its extent.
+These help us determine if you have hearing loss, and if so, its extent.
 By using a complete range of audiological procedures, we can confirm hearing loss and identify its cause for appropriate treatment.

 We recommend that individuals attending Standard Hearing Assessments and Comprehensive Hearing Assessments bring their family members to the appointment.
 When dealing with hearing loss, those closest to us often perceive changes more acutely than we might ourselves.
 Including family in this process not only provides a broader understanding of your hearing situation, but also offers valuable insights into how your hearing needs align with your family dynamics.